jmarshallnz/intro_to_r/README.md

-# Introduction to RStudio
+# Introduction to Visualisation in RStudio

-A short course introduction to R and RStudio at Massey University
+A short workshop on visualisation using `ggplot2` in RStudio at Massey University